bontoutou00/MailGw/README.md

-MailGw is a free 10 minute temporary mail service, This library is useful for automation tasks such as making accounts that needs email verification.
+Mail.gw is a free 10 minute temporary mail service, This library is useful for automation tasks such as making accounts that needs email verification.

 Account delete itself after 10 minutes